-- An observational study.
-This is usually when a researcher is specifically observing the effects of a course of treatment.
+- An observational study – usually when a researcher is specifically observing the effects of a course of treatment.

-- An interventional study.
-This is when a researcher provides a course of treatment to a patient.
-This could be medicine, performing specific procedures or using new devices or equipment.
+- An interventional study – when a researcher provides a course of treatment to a patient.
+This could be medicine, performing a specific procedure or using new devices or equipment.

 We need both patients and healthy volunteers to take part in our clinical trials.

 You will be able to take part in a clinical trial if you meet the inclusion criteria.
 This means you have been identified as eligible because the trial may best help someone like you.

 To help you decide whether you want to take part, a member of the research team will explain to you what the study involves.
 They will also give you a patient information sheet (PIS) or patient information leaflet (PIL) and some time to think it over and speak with your family.
 You are under no obligation to give consent (say yes), and your standard care will not be affected if you decide not to take part.
 You may also stop participating in a trial at any time if you no longer wish to be included in the research.